polar/busme-swifty/README.md

 Prerequisites.
 --------------

-Install RVM for Ruby 1.9.3
+Install RVM for Ruby 1.9.3 and do it as ec2-user.

+  cd ~
   \curl -L https://get.rvm.io | bash -s -- --version 1.9.3

-Install Nginx
+Install Nginx as root.

   yum install nginx